Information for Employers

 Who is eligible for an internship or Experiential Learning experience?

 Internships are open to all full-time registered undergraduate students who are in good academic standing (GPA of 2.25/2.5 for Sports Administration) and have been at the University for at least two semesters; transfer students, one semester.
-International students must meet with Mrs. Toni Mountain for eligibility determination before participating in an internship experience.
+International students must meet with Mrs. Adriana Menke for eligibility determination before participating in an internship experience.
 Eligibility requirements vary depending on degree program.
-Please see your Program Coordinator or advisor to verify your academic status and internship requirements.
+Please see your Program Coordinator or Academic Advisor to verify your academic status and internship requirements.